 Fine wine increases and decreases in value over time.
 It is similar in this way to gold, oil, sugar and coffee - the long-standing mainstays of commodity investment.
 Wine prices react much more slowly to social and economic forces, so predicting changes in wine value is more straightforward than for other investment commodities.
-Although the subtle mechanics of wine investment differ somewhat from more traditional commodities, the basic investment principals remain the same: buy low, sell high.
-Fine wine is a simple, slow-burn investment, and a relatively secure once, provided that reliable storage conditions are arranged.
-Below is a summary of the key factors which govern wine prices.
+Although the subtle mechanics of wine investment differ somewhat from more traditional commodities, the basic investment principle remains the same: buy low, sell high.
+Fine wine is a simple, slow-burn investment, and a relatively secure one, provided that reliable storage conditions are arranged (see Wine Storage).
+Below is a summary of the key factors that govern wine prices.

 Some vintages are simply more expensive than others - period.
 Comet vintages (when astronomical events occur at harvest time) are famously exclusive and expensive, and vintages with favorable harvest conditions (or whose wines have developed particularly well over time) almost always attract higher prices than others.
 When influential wine critics declare a 'vintage of the century', wines from that year invariably increase in value.
 This happened when Robert Parker correctly predicted the high quality of 1982 Bordeaux red wines, propelling that vintage - and Parker himself - to stardom.
 Three decades later, 1982 Bordeaux reds still overshadow their 1983 counterparts because of this story (see table below), even though the latter typically perform better in blind tastings.
 Ultimately, the fame and reputation of a given vintage will influence the price of its wines more than the actual quality of the wine inside.
 Psychosocial factors influence a wine's market value more than any viticultural or oenological consideration.